ttoss/modules/packages/config/README.md

 ## Packages and Applications

+You can use configs below to your packages and applications folders.

 ### Babel

-Add `babel.config.js` to each package:
+Add `babel.config.js` (`touch babel.config.js`) on the package folder:

 ```js title="babel.config.js"
 const { babelConfig } = require('@ttoss/config');